-You can take money out of your Traditional IRA at any time; however, you must begin taking distributions by April 1 of the year after the year you turn age 701⁄2.
+You can take money out of your Traditional IRA at any time; however, you must begin taking distributions by April 1 of the year after the year you turn age 701⁄2 (starting in 2020, age 72).
 When you do, the taxable portion of the distribution is taxed as ordinary income.
 If you withdraw funds prior to age 591⁄2, you may also be subject to the IRS 10% early distribution penalty.